Content seriesView full content series

 Normal payments are those made to the employee in the general course of their employment including wages, salary and accrued holiday pay.
 These are treated as earnings from the employment and liable to tax and NI when paid on the termination of employment as if they had been paid to the employee while the employment was ongoing.

 Payments made specifically on the termination of employment make up the termination award.
 This may include pay in lieu of notice, compensation for loss of office, statutory redundancy pay, and non-cash benefits.
-Items included within the termination award may be taxed either as earnings or under the specific rules applying to termination payments in ITEPA 2003, Pt.
-6, Ch.
-3.

 You might also be interested in